EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <h3>Data</h3>
 On this article, we'll go through a dataset that contains features of various diamonds.
 Our target variable will be <b>price</b>.
 The categorical variables can be turned into interval variables which makes our job easier.
 You can download this Kaggle dataset <a href="https://www.kaggle.com/shivam2503/diamonds/downloads/diamonds.zip/1">here</a>.
 <h3>Models</h3>
-Alongside ANN, some other methods are used to create a model based on the dataset.
+Alongside ANN, some other methods are used to create various models based on the same dataset.
 These are:<br><br>
 <ul>
   <li><b>Linear Regression</b>: Tries to fit linear lines through your predictor and target variables.
 A relatively simple but effective tool.</li>
   <li><b>Generalized Additive Models</b>: Does the same thing as Linear Regression, plus uses some smoothing functions to increase accuracy.</li>
   <li><b>Polynomial Regression</b>: Uses polynomial functions instead of straight lines.</li>
 </ul>
-You can find more information on these methods <a href="https://www.google.com/search?ei=IsTkXLLOEfODk74Ps4uV6Ac&q=regression+types">all over the internet</a> and explaining these ascends the scope of this article.<br>
+You can find more information on these methods <a href="https://www.google.com/search?ei=IsTkXLLOEfODk74Ps4uV6Ac&q=regression+types">all over the internet</a> and explaining these ascends the scope of this article.
+<h3>Comparison</h3>
+At the end of this article, all models will be compared for prediction accuracy.
+This will be done both by calculating total errors of models, and by graphical comparisın of all models versus the ideal prediction line.<br>
 Let's start.
 <h2>Loading Modules and Dataset in Jupyter</h2>
 <pre>